 Firmness is a tricky topic.
 This is due to the fact that firmness is highly subjective.
 After all, what does it mean to be “soft” or “firm”?
 Each individual has a different perspective and definition of what these words mean based on their perceptions, understanding, and desires.
-Due to the confusion around this topic, I’ve created the following firmness guide to help break down the different types of firmness, common myths about firmness vs. support, and ultimately help sleepers find the ideal level of firmness.
+Due to the confusion around this topic, I’ve created the following firmness guide to help break down the different types of firmness and common myths about firmness vs. support and ultimately help sleepers find the ideal level of firmness.

 Don’t have time to read the full guide?
 Click here to jump down to the summary

-Other mattresses have more of a cloud like comfort with lots of cushion and immediately contour and hug sleepers.
+Other mattresses have more of a cloud-like comfort with lots of cushion and immediately contour and hug sleepers.
 Most would consider this to be plush or soft.

 Lastly, some mattresses will find a balanced level of push-back, hug, and contour.
 Most would consider this a medium feel.

 Universal comfort mattresses are made to suit the needs of most sleepers.
 Most would describe these mattresses in the 5-7 out of 10 firmness range (where 10 is the most firm).
-This firmness range is critically important.
-80% of sleepers prefer a medium feel mattress in the 5-7 range.
+This firmness range is critically important, as 80% of sleepers prefer a medium-feel mattress in the 5-7 range.
 However, universal comfort is more than just medium feel.
 A universal comfort mattress will react to your body in a way that feels comfortable from all angles.
 These mattresses usually have foams layers that can better handle weight and body type variations to provide a consistent level of firmness, hug, and comfort for all sleepers.

 The Leesa’s top layer of Avena foam is where most of the magic happens.
-This latex alternative foam hugs lighter sleepers who don’t sink terribly deep, while also creating greater push-back for heavier sleepers who put more pressure on the mattress.
+This latex-alternative foam hugs lighter sleepers who don’t sink terribly deep while also creating greater push-back for heavier sleepers who put more pressure on the mattress.
 The end result is simply a balanced comfort and universal feel that most sleepers will enjoy.